mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 node.ingest: false
 node.attr.datacenter: uksouth
 ```

+:warning: Note that the `node.ingest` is default `true`, so you need to specifically set this to `false`.

 This would be done on each affected node and then restart elasticsearch on that node.